Active & Future Missions

 Read More

-New Horizons is powered by a single radioisotope thermoelectric generator (RTG), which transforms the heat from the natural radioactive decay of plutonium oxide into electricity.
-The compact, rugged General Purpose Heat Source (GPHS)-RTG aboard New Horizons, developed and provided to NASA by the U.S. Department of Energy, carries approximately 11 kilograms (24 pounds) of plutonium oxide fuel.
+New Horizons is powered by a single radioisotope thermoelectric generator (RTG).
+The compact, rugged General Purpose Heat Source (GPHS)-RTG aboard New Horizons carries approximately 24 pounds (11 kilograms) of plutonium oxide fuel.

 Launch: Jan.
 19, 2006 | 19:00 UTC